 The Free pattern below is written in US Crochet terms.
 It includes a chart for the Main body of the shawl.

-If you would like to support my work, and help me continue to share Free patterns, You can purchase a printer-friendly ad-free PDF version of Liáth Shawl pattern in US and UK terms on Ravelry
+If you would like to support my work, and help me continue to share Free patterns, you can purchase a printer-friendly ad-free PDF version of Liáth Shawl in US and UK terms on Ravelry And on Etsy

 Skill Level – Easy